-Paths Academic Experience Reporting Fast Track Graduated from an IBSC recognized Category S-5A program.
-Has had at least 2 years working in hydrography of which 60% as a Hydrographer In Charge.
-Submit Logbook providing the candidate's achievement of specific hydrographic competencies acquired against the Level 1 criteria Submit 2 (two) Project Reports to demonstrate the candidate's skills, knowledge and ability as they pertain to the competency required by the Level 1 criteria.
-Has graduated from a IBSC recognized Category S-5B program.
-AND, Has had at least 3 years working in hydrography of which 60% as a Hydrography in Charge.
-Submit 2 (two) Project Reports to demonstrate the candidate's skills, knowledge and ability as they pertain to the competency required by the Level 1 criteria.
+Paths Academic Experience Reporting Graduated from an IBSC recognized Category S-5A program. to Has had at least 2 years working in hydrography of which 60% as a Hydrographer In Charge.
+Submit 2 (two) Project Reports to demonstrate the candidate's skills, knowledge, and ability as they pertain Fast Track Submit Logbook providing the candidate's achievement of specific hydrographic competencies acquired against the Level 1 criteria the competency required by the Level 1 criteria.
+Has graduated from a IBSC recognized Category S-5B program. to AND , Has had at least 3 years working in hydrography of which 60% as a Hydrography in Charge.
+Submit 2 (two) Project Reports to demonstrate the candidate's skills, knowledge, and ability as they pertain the competency required by the Level 1 criteria.
 Medium Track Has completed a BSc Degree in geomatics (or equivalent).
-OR, Submit Logbook providing the candidate's achievement of specific hydrographic competencies acquired against the Level 1 criteria S Holds a Certification of Completion from CBEPS or, has a CLS Commission.
+OR, Submit Logbook providing the candidates achievement of specific hydrographic competencies acquired against the Level 1 criteria.
+Holds a Certification of Completion from CBEPS or, has a CLS Commission.
 Slow Track Has completed a BSc Degree in geomatics (or equivalent) and has completed the CBEPS E2 Advanced Hydrographic Surveying course.
 OR, Has had at least 5 years working in hydrography of which 60% as a Hydrography in Charge.
-Submit 2 (two) Project Reports to demonstrate the candidate's skills, knowledge and ability as they pertain to the competency required by the Level 1 criteria. • , ,
+Submit 2 (two) Project Reports to demonstrate the candidate's skills, knowledge, and ability as they pertain to the competency required by the Level 1 criteria.
+Holds a Certification of Completion from CBEPS and has completed the CBEPS E2 Advanced Hydrographic Surveying course OR , has a CLS Commission and has completed the CBEPS E2 Advanced Hydrographic Surveying course. achievement of specific hydrographic competencies